| Annual Chinese Holidays Chapter 1 - Chinese

 • Consulting the Chinese Almanac for

-• Selecting an ideal wedding date
+astrological compatibility of the couple• Selecting an ideal wedding date

 • Exchange of bride and groom’s betrothal gifts